 The two sides bargained in what De Beers, which is 45% owned by Anglo American, called ”a constructive dialogue,” leading to the changes to the plan.

-The customers are called sight holders because they are permitted to purchase “sight boxes”.
+The customers are called sight holders because they are permitted to purchase ”sight boxes”.
+They are something like a suitcase or a child’s lunch box, and contain assortments of diamonds, packed in sealed plastic envelopes.

 The sight holders visit London every five weeks or so and then take their diamonds home, mostly to one of the four major cutting centers.